 Cargo should not be stacked on one end and spread out on the container floor on the other.

 Loading can end up taking a lot of time so expect some delays, hence build in extra time in your schedule.
-It is best that you let professionals take care of things; however, if you decide to do your own loading then make sure to find help.
+You should let professionals take care of things; however, if you decide to do the loading all by yourself, then make sure to find help.

 Some tips to remember: